 You might think that cold weather means higher rates, but that’s not always true.

-When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of initials and terms.
+When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of new terms.

-One of the most common sticking points for electricity customers is what, exactly, the difference is between an electricity provider (also called REP, CRES, or electric supplier) and an electric utility (also called a TDSP, TDU, or EDU).
+One of the most common sticking points for electricity customers is what is the difference between electric delivery vs. electric supply?

 They’re both vital to the success of electricity deregulation, but they play very different roles.
 Understanding how they fit together can make a big difference in your overall confidence as an electricity customer trying to shop for the best electricity plan.